ian-bateman/os-xtoo/README.md

 packages still used as dependencys residing in the main tree.
 The core java-config has been mostly replaced with [jem](https://github.com/Obsidian-StudiosInc/jem).
-Only remaining piece of jeva-config still in use is [gjl](https://github.com/gentoo/java-config/blob/master/src/gjl).
+Only remaining piece of java-config still in use is [gjl](https://github.com/gentoo/java-config/blob/master/src/gjl).
 Along with updating eclasses in preparation for new eclasses, entire re-writes.